-Donor Value Year/s of Tenure Conditions General University of New South Wales Research Awards 1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (or equivalent).
-Applications to Registrar by 31 October (30 November in special circum- stances).
-Commonwealth Postgraduate Research Awards Living allowance of \$4000 Other allowances may also be paid As above Applicants must be honours graduates (or equivalent) who will graduate with honours in current academic year, and who are permanent residents of Australia.
-Commonwealth Postgraduate Course Awards J 1-2 years; minimum duration of course Preference is given to applicants with em- ployment experience.
+Donor Value Year/s of Tenure Conditions General University of New South Wales Research Awards 1-2 years for a Masters and 3-4 years for a PhD degree Applicants must be honours graduates (o equivalent).
+Applications to Registrar by 31 October (30 November in special circum stances) Commonwealth Postgraduate Research Awards Living allowance of \$4000 Other allowances may also be paid As above Applicants must be honours graduates (o equivalent) who will graduate with honours in current academic year, and who are permanent residents of Australia Commonwealth Postgraduate Course Awards 1-2 years; minimum duration of course Preference is given to applicants with em- ployment experience.
 Applicants must be graduates or scholars who will graduate in current academic year and who are per- manent residents of Australia, and who have not previously held a Commonwealth Postgraduate Award.
-Applications to Regis- trar by 30 September (in special circum- stances applications will be accepted 30 November).
-Australian American Educational Foundation Travel Grant Applicants must be graduates, senior scholars or post-doctoral Fellows.
-Applications close 30 September.
-Australian Federation of University Women A total of \$500/\$3200 Up to 1 year Applicants must be female graduates from any accredited Australian or overseas university.
+Applications to Regis- trar by 30 September (in special circum- stances applications will be accepted 30 November) Australian American Educational Foundation Travel Grant Applicants must be graduates, senior scholars or post-doctoral Fellows.
+Appli- cations close 30 September Australian Federation of University Women Amount varies, depending on award Up to 1 year Applicants must be female graduates who are members of the Australian Federation of University Women

-Application forms are available from: The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606.
+\ Application forms are available from: The Secretary, Department of Education, AAEF Travel Grants, PO Box 826, Woden, ACT 2606